 In 2000, Brennan founded Radianz (now BT Radianz after a successful sale in 2005 to British Telecom), where he was responsible for strategy, products, technology, and operations.
 Prior to founding Radianz, he was Senior Vice President of strategic planning at Reuters, where he led the initiative to develop Radianz (including negotiating the joint venture agreement to create Radianz.)
 While at Reuters, he also was active in a number of securities industry initiatives, established and chaired the Industry Capacity Planning Committee of the Financial Information Forum, and participated in SEC Roundtable on Technology and Markets.

 Before joining Reuters, Brennan served as Senior Vice President at Instinet, responsible for Information Technology.
-At Instinet, he led major initiatives such as the migration from legacy to an IP network and development of Instinet’s trading floor.
+At Instinet, he led major initiatives such as the migration from legacy to an internet based network and development of Instinet’s trading floor.
 He joined Instinet in 1992 as director of Quality Assurance.

 Prior to working for Instinet, Brennan was employed by IBM for 10 years.
 While there, he held a series of positions in marketing, consulting, and systems engineering, primarily focused on systems and networks in the financial services industries.
 He began his career with IBM as a programmer responsible for operating system and communications software development, and developed the first fully preemptive, multi-tasking, DOS compatible operating system for the IBM personal computer.